 She could have thought this was fun...if her only security didn't consist of hard scales and sharp claws.

 "Did you think you could run from me?"
 Hiccup called.
 A malice she never thought she'd hear in his voice embittered the question.
+And hurt.
 "I ride a Night Fury!"

 She was swinging upside down and Camicazi didn't think she could endure the man—er, dragon—handling any longer.
 She had her hands over her face, unwilling to try and make sense of the constantly turning world.
 "Okay, okay!
 I'm sorry!
 I'll give it back!"